JaneWu92/leetcode/theory/computer systems.md

 Book:
 Computer Systems.
 A Programmer’s Perspective [3rd ed.]
+page 59
 ### binary vs ASCII
 All files are at heart binary files -- that is, a collection of 1s and 0s.
 And ASCII is one of the way that use numbers to represent the number and letters.